Algorithm: Formalization

-In 1928, a partial formalization of the modern concept of algorithms began with attempts to solve the Entscheidungsproblem (decision problem) posed by David Hilbert.
+In 1928, a partial formalization of the modern concept of algorithms began with attempts to solve David Hilbert's Entscheidungsproblem (decision problem).
 Later formalizations were framed as attempts to define "effective calculability" or "effective method".
 Those formalizations included the Gödel–Herbrand–Kleene recursive functions of 1930, 1934 and 1935, Alonzo Church's lambda calculus of 1936, Emil Post's Formulation 1 of 1936, and Alan Turing's Turing machines of 1936–37 and 1939.

+Formal theories of algorithms

+The mathematical formalization of the notion of algorithm is distinct from the formalization of computable functions.
+In particular, the equivalence of classical models of computability does not by itself provide a formal definition of an algorithm, since different algorithms can compute the same function.
+Several approaches have therefore sought to characterize algorithms as mathematical objects.

+Yuri Gurevich developed the theory of abstract state machines (ASMs) as a formal characterization of sequential algorithms.
+His sequential ASM thesis states that every sequential algorithm is behaviorally equivalent to a sequential ASM, with the equivalence established step by step.
+Gurevich formulated axioms for sequential algorithms and proved the corresponding characterization theorem.

+A different approach was developed by Yiannis N. Moschovakis, who proposed a mathematical theory of algorithms based on set-theoretic objects and distinguished algorithms from their implementations.
+His theory was developed in connection with questions of computational complexity and with the mathematical analysis of particular algorithms.

 Modern Algorithms

+For decades, it was assumed that algorithm evolution progresses from heuristics to formal algorithms.
+A Symbolic integration provides a classic illustration.
+In 1961, James Slagle's program SAINT used heuristics to solve 52 of 54 freshman calculus exercises from an MIT textbook (≈96%).
+In 1967, Larry Moses's SIN refined the heuristics and achieved 100% success, though it remained heuristic.
+Finally, in 1969, Robert Risch introduced the Risch Algorithm with formal guarantees.
+This trajectory defined the traditional path: heuristics evolving until a definitive, guaranteed algorithm emerged.

+However, the rise of transformer-based AI has inverted this sequence — classical algorithms are now being displaced by heuristics once again.

 Algorithms have evolved and improved in many ways as time goes on.
 Common uses of algorithms today include social media apps like Instagram and YouTube.
 Algorithms are used as a way to analyze what people like and push more of those things to the people who interact with them.
 Quantum computing uses quantum algorithm procedures to solve problems faster.
 More recently, in 2024, NIST updated their post-quantum encryption standards, which includes new encryption algorithms to enhance defenses against attacks using quantum computing.